What the heck is seed cycling?

 Seed cycling may help to balance your hormones and reduce menopausal symptoms.
 It is important to use this practice alongside a healthy diet and lifestyle.

 Many women are reported to have restored their periods, or reduced PMS and menopause symptoms.
-There are also reports of women with fertility problems who have got pregnant and they attribute their success to using seed cycling for a few months.
+There are also reports of women with fertility problems who have got pregnant.
+They attribute their success to using seed cycling for a few months.

 There are no quick fixes!